Ocala Uber Accident Lawyer

 How Long Do I Have to Sue For Damages?

 Sometimes you have to file a personal injury lawsuit to get the money you need.
 Personal injury laws limit the amount of time you have to sue for damages.
-The Florida statute of limitations gives you four years to file a personal injury lawsuit.
+The Florida statute of limitations was recently changed for most personal injury cases.
+By default, you’ll now have two years to file your claim if your accident happened on 3/24/2023 or later, and four years if it happened before that date.
+However, keep in mind that there are exceptions in some cases that can adjust these deadlines.

 It’s always a good idea to speak with a lawyer quickly after an accident.
 Even if your injuries will take a long time to heal, we can get started on protecting your rights right away.